-The clouding caused by cataracts often leads to blurred vision which can make it difficult to read street signs, magazines, or your phone.
-If you suffer from the condition, you may generally have trouble seeing objects clearly both up close and far away.
-With innovative multifocal intraocular lenses (IOLs) offered at our New Jersey practice, we can correct the symptoms of cataracts, as well as nearsightedness and farsightedness, without the need for contact lenses or glasses.
-We offer both ReZoom™ and ReSTOR® lenses.
-Dr. Kenneth S. Miller and Dr. Joshua M. Gould have years of experience treating cataracts and can help you choose the right type of lens based on your lifestyle and treatment goals.
+The clouding caused by cataracts frequently results in blurred vision, making it difficult to see street signs, publications, or your phone.
+If you have this condition, you may have difficulty seeing items clearly both close up and far away.
+We may address the symptoms of cataracts, as well as nearsightedness and farsightedness, without the use of contact lenses or glasses, thanks to new multifocal intraocular lenses (IOLs) available at our New Jersey location.
+Dr. Kenneth S. Miller has treated cataracts for many years and can help you choose the correct lens for your lifestyle and treatment needs.

 What are Multifocal IOLs?

-Cataracts generally occur with age.
-The condition causes proteins to clump within the eye, which distorts and blurs patients' eyesight.
-During cataract surgery, the clouded natural lens is replaced with an artificial lens.
-Unlike monofocal lenses or glasses that correct your vision for a single depth of field, multifocal IOLs are designed to correct vision and improve focus for objects at various distances.
-This means that whether you have difficulty reading up close or seeing objects at a distance, a multifocal IOL will be able to adjust accordingly.
+Cataracts are more common as people get older.
+Proteins cluster together within the eye, distorting and blurring the patient's vision.
+The clouded natural lens is replaced with an artificial lens during cataract surgery.
+Multifocal IOLs, unlike monofocal lenses or spectacles that correct vision for a single depth of field, are meant to correct eyesight and increase focus for objects at different distances.
+This means that a multifocal IOL may adjust to your needs, whether you have trouble reading up close or seeing items at a distance.

 The Science Behind Their Function

-When you receive a prescription for bifocal eyeglasses, you will notice that there are two separate lenses.
-The top portion of the lens is used for distance, while the lower part of the glasses is used for reading and seeing closer items.
-Bifocals can be uncomfortable and detract from your appearance, and it can also be frustrating if you forget or misplace your glasses.
-IOLs allow for clear vision at multiple distances just like bifocal lenses, except your brain will adjust and learn to automatically choose which focus is needed.
+When you get a prescription for bifocal eyeglasses, you'll notice that the lenses are split into two parts.
+The upper half of the lens is used for distance vision, while the bottom half is utilized for reading and seeing things up close.
+Bifocals can be uncomfortable and distract from your appearance, and forgetting or misplacing your glasses can be aggravating.
+IOLs, like bifocal lenses, allow for clear vision at many distances, and your brain will adjust and learn to automatically determine which focus is required.